 Pictured: Bill Irwin in TEXTS FOR NOTHING (Samuel Beckett).
 Photo: Dixie Sheridan

-Brian Kulick returned the theatre to its roots with critically acclaimed productions of Shakespeare and multi-year programs like the Chekhov Cycle and Brecht Initiative.
-He instituted CSC’s popular Musical Theatre Initiative with productions of Sondheim’s PASSION and Rodgers and Hammerstein’s ALLEGRO, as well as brought new work to CSC with such important writers as David Ives’ whose VENUS IN FUR transferred to Broadway and received a Tony Award nomination for Best Play.
+Brian Kulick returned the theater to its roots with critically acclaimed productions of Shakespeare and multi-year programs like the Chekhov Cycle and Brecht Initiative.
+He instituted CSC’s popular Musical Theater Initiative with productions of Sondheim’s PASSION and Rodgers and Hammerstein’s ALLEGRO, as well as brought new work to CSC with such important writers as David Ives’ whose VENUS IN FUR transferred to Broadway and received a Tony Award nomination for Best Play.
 He has also created The Young Company which brings Shakespeare to young and underserved audiences in all five boroughs of NYC.

 VENUS IN FUR (David Ives)